Abugahh/Abugahh/README.md

 - 🌱 I’m currently learning **How to finetune LLMs and label datasets using lable studio**

 - 👯 I’m looking to collaborate on **Data science/Web Dev projects**

--  ⚡ Fun fact: **Here lie some repos—where i've read error logs like love letters **

 -  🐤 Ongoing Portfolio : https://abugahh.github.io/